Willbeckh/akaname/README.md

 - Make your desired changes.
 - Stage and commit changes to your branch
 - Push the changes/updates to remote branch (git push ft-update-design);
+- Open a PR and request review.

 ### Known bugs.
-Appropriate form validation for date picker.
-- If you catch any bug, open a new issue and provide a description.
+- No current Known bugs, if you catch any bug, open a new issue and provide a description.

 ***Live site :*** https://willbeckh.github.io/akaname/